 I cannot stress the importance of this first tip.
 It will destroy your holiday if you visit a location with limited dog friendly eateries and attractions.

 Unfortunately cities are not your friend as a dog owner, so stick to areas that are more rural.
 Pembrokeshire was fantastic for us, as there were only a handful of places we couldn’t take him.
 I’ve heard great reviews of Devon, the Lake District, and the North York Moors, but do your research.
-We found that the Cotswolds aren’t as dog friendly as I initially thought.
+We found that the Cotswolds aren’t as dog friendly as I initially thought, but Dorset definitely is!
 Aim to find at least five dog friendly attractions, and don’t forget to add places to eat too.

 Pick dog friendly accommodation